eudoxia0/eudoxia0.github.io/article/_posts/2024-03-29-type-inference-was-a-mistake.md

 In all of those contexts, the code becomes less clear.

-# In Ocaml, Type Inference is a Footgun
+# In OCaml, Type Inference is a Footgun

 In Rust and Haskell you have to at least annotate the parameter types and return type of functions.
 Type inference is only for variable bindings inside the